mgamble1023/SleepInvestigatoR/README.md

    * E.g., If a bout is user defined as 15 epochs (60 sec if scored at 4 sec) then it will only count bouts of wake less than 15 epochs.
    * If wake cutoff is set to 1 then it will count only bouts equal to cutoff value.

-Related: Arousal Count
+Related: Arousal Count<br>
-Other names: Number of brief awakenings
+Other names: Number of brief awakenings<br>
 Dependent on: Wake cutoff value (minimum length of the time to count as a bout)

 **Wake Bout Count**
 * Number of Wake bout counts.

-Related: NREMS Bout Count, REMS Bout Count, Sleep Bout Count Other names: Wake Episode Count
+Related: NREMS Bout Count, REMS Bout Count, Sleep Bout Count<br>
+Other names: Wake Episode Count<br>
 Dependent on: Wake cutoff value (minimum length of the time to count as a bout)

 **NREMS Bout Count**
 * Number of NREMS bout counts.

-Related: Wake Bout Count, REMS Bout Count, Sleep Bout Count Other names: NREMS Episode Count
+Related: Wake Bout Count, REMS Bout Count, Sleep Bout Count<br>
+Other names: NREMS Episode Count<br>
 Dependent on: NREMS cutoff value (minimum length of the time to count as a bout)

 **REMS Bout Count**
 * Number of REMS bout counts.

-Related: Wake Bout Count, NREMS Bout Count, Sleep Bout Count Other names: REMS Episode Count
+Related: Wake Bout Count, NREMS Bout Count, Sleep Bout Count<br>
+Other names: REMS Episode Count<br>
 Dependent on: REMS cutoff value (minimum length of the time to count as a bout)

 **Sleep Bout Count**
 * Number of Sleep bout counts.

-Related: Wake Bout Count, NREMS Bout Count, REMS Bout Count Other names: Sleep Episode Count
+Related: Wake Bout Count, NREMS Bout Count, REMS Bout Count<br>
+Other names: Sleep Episode Count<br>
 Dependent on: Sleep cutoff value (minimum length of the time to count as a bout)

 **Avg Wake Bout Duration**
 * Average length of time of a Wake bout.

-Related: Avg NREMS Bout Duration, Avg REMS Bout Duration, Avg Sleep Bout Duration Dependent on: Wake cutoff value (minimum length of the time to count as a bout)
+Related: Avg NREMS Bout Duration, Avg REMS Bout Duration, Avg Sleep Bout Duration<br>
+Dependent on: Wake cutoff value (minimum length of the time to count as a bout)

 **Avg NREMS Bout Duration**
 * Average length of time of a NREMS bout.

-Related: Avg Wake Bout Duration, Avg REMS Bout Duration, Avg Sleep Bout Duration Dependent on: NREMS cutoff value (minimum length of the time to count as a bout)
+Related: Avg Wake Bout Duration, Avg REMS Bout Duration, Avg Sleep Bout Duration<br>
+Dependent on: NREMS cutoff value (minimum length of the time to count as a bout)

 **Avg REMS Bout Duration**
 * Average length of time of a REMS bout.

-Related: Avg Wake Bout Duration, Avg NREMS Bout Duration, Avg Sleep Bout Duration Dependent on: REMS cutoff value (minimum length of the time to count as a bout)
+Related: Avg Wake Bout Duration, Avg NREMS Bout Duration, Avg Sleep Bout Duration<br>
+Dependent on: REMS cutoff value (minimum length of the time to count as a bout)

 **Avg Sleep Bout Duration**
 * Average length of time of a Sleep bout.

-Related: Avg Wake Bout Duration, Avg NREMS Bout Duration, Avg REMS Bout Duration Dependent on: Sleep cutoff value (minimum length of the time to count as a bout)
+Related: Avg Wake Bout Duration, Avg NREMS Bout Duration, Avg REMS Bout Duration<br>
+Dependent on: Sleep cutoff value (minimum length of the time to count as a bout)

 **Avg Wake Interbout Interval**
 * Average length of time between Wake bouts.

-Related: Avg NREMS Interbout Interval, Avg REMS Bout Duration Dependent on: Wake cutoff value (minimum length of the time to count as a bout) Other names: inter-Wake interval
+Related: Avg NREMS Interbout Interval, Avg REMS Bout Duration <br>
+Dependent on: Wake cutoff value (minimum length of the time to count as a bout)<br>
+Other names: inter-Wake interval

 **Avg NREMS Interbout Interval**
 * Average length of time between NREMS bouts.

-Related: Avg Wake Interbout Interval, Avg REMS Bout Duration Dependent on: NREMS cutoff value (minimum length of the time to count as a bout) Other names: inter-NREMS interval
+Related: Avg Wake Interbout Interval, Avg REMS Bout Duration<br>
+Dependent on: NREMS cutoff value (minimum length of the time to count as a bout)<br>
+Other names: inter-NREMS interval

 **Avg REMS Interbout Interval**
 * Average length of time between REMS bouts.

-Related: Avg Wake Interbout Interval, Avg NREMS Bout Duration Dependent on: REMS cutoff value (minimum length of the time to count as a bout) Other names: inter-REMS interval
+Related: Avg Wake Interbout Interval, Avg NREMS Bout Duration<br>
+Dependent on: REMS cutoff value (minimum length of the time to count as a bout)<br>
+Other names: inter-REMS interval

 **WASO**
 * Total Recording Time -  Total Sleep Time (aka Total Time Awake) - NREMS Latency
 * Total amount of wake after sleep onset (first sleep bout)

-Related: WASF
+Related: WASF<br>
 Dependent on: Epoch size

 **WASF**
 * Total Recording Time -  Sleep Offset
 * Total amt of wake after sleep offset (last bout of sleep, NREMS or REMS)

-Related: WASO
+Related: WASO<br>
 Dependent on: Epoch size

 **Sleep Fragmentation Index**
 * Arousal Count / Total Time in Sleep

-Related: Arousal Count
+Related: Arousal Count<br>
-Other names: Arousal Index
+Other names: Arousal Index<br>
 Dependent on: Epoch size

 **Total Sleep Time**